Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/DisplayLayerViewDrawState/README.md

 ## How it works

-1. Create an `Map` with some operational layers.
+1. Create a `Map` with some operational layers.
 2. Set the map on a `MapView`.
 3. Connect to the `layerViewStateChanged` signal from the map view.
 4. Display the `LayerViewStatus` flag for the `FeatureLayer`.